 - If the insurance company pursues the fit-out contractor, the fit-out contractor could then look to the tenant to recover the amount based on the tenant being in breach of its building contract obligation to ensure the existing building in joint names.

 - In the context of a large building, the potential rebuild cost could be significant, so this represents a significant risk for both tenants and fit-out contractors, and so, indirectly, for landlords.

 Waiver of Subrogation?
 Stepping Into the Shoes of the Insured

-The tenant will also want the lease to provide that the landlord’s work will be completed before the commencement of the new lease term, so that the tenant does not have to begin paying rent before it can occupy the offices or, if the lease contains a “free rent period”, during the time that the tenant had anticipated occupying the space rent-free.
-There should also be a deadline for the landlord to complete minor “punch list” work and a dollar limit to what constitutes such minor work.
+In addition, the tenant will want assurances in the lease that the landlord will finish any necessary renovations before the start of the new lease term, so that it won’t have to pay rent before moving in or, if the lease has a “free rent period,” during the time the tenant thought it would be using the space rent-free.
+Landlords should be given a time frame in which to finish minor “punch list” repairs, as well as a maximum cost for this work.

 The tenant should also demand that the lease include a “drop-dead” date by which the landlord’s work must be finished or the tenant will be able to cancel the lease.
 Tenant will have to scramble to find new space at a time when it had hoped to be moving into attractive, new offices, making the right to cancel the lease a remedy of last resort.